oracle-livelabs/adb/adb-prometheus/create-ords-endpoint/create-ords-endpoint.md

     curl -k https://<scan-hostname>/ords/<DB_NAME>/prom_exporter/prom/v1/metrics
     ```

-2. You should see the raw Prometheus exposition format text — the same output as the SQL `SELECT` test, but now served over HTTPS by ORDS.
+2. You should see the raw Prometheus exposition format text —which is the same output as the SQL `SELECT` test, but now served over HTTPS by ORDS.

-    > **Note:** The `-k` flag disables certificate verification (ADB-D uses a self-signed certificate for internal ORDS).
-If you don't have a compute instance yet, don't worry — you will create one in Lab 4.
+    **Note:** The `-k` flag disables certificate verification (Autonomous AI Database uses a self-signed certificate for internal ORDS).
+If you do not have a compute instance yet, do not worry as you will create one in Lab 4.

     ```
     # HELP oracledb_sysstat Oracle system statistics.